openhwgroup/cva6/cv32/tb/README.md

 ### uvmt_cv32
 The testbench and testharness for the CV32E40\* UVM verification environments.
 This tb/th maintains support for all features of the `core` testbench.
+Future releases of `uvmt_cv32` will support features such as an Instruction Set Simulator reference model of the cv32, an instruction generator, and functional coverage.
 Cannot be run with Verilator.

 ## Retired Testbenches
 A set of directories inherited from the RI5CY project have fallen into disuse